 One month after birth

-Mothers and their babies are visited at home by an intervention or control nurse, depending on their allocation to Healthy Conversation Kills.
+Mothers and their babies are visited at home by an intervention or control nurse, depending on their allocation to Healthy Conversation Skills.
 Questionnaires are administered repeating the questions used at 34 weeks but also asking questions about infant feeding in order to establish whether breastfeeding has been initiated and is maintained.
 Mothers in the Healthy Conversation Skills intervention group also have a healthy conversation with a research nurse during which the mother’s goals for herself and her baby are reviewed.
 As before, the content of the conversation is recorded.
 All mothers are asked whether they consent to be contacted in the future if the study receives funding for a follow up during childhood.

 Inclusion and exclusion criteria